 Specialization in Spirituality and Social Justice Leadership (NEW)*

 Weaving together course work, internships, retreats and mentorship, this program prepares students to bring Jewish wisdom to bear on the most pressing issues of our time and develop the capacity to effect change through communal action.
 The program also recognizes and emphasizes the critical role of spiritual growth and support for effective and enduring social justice work.
 Read more about the program.

-* These specializations are open to non-degree students as certificate programs,
+* This specialization is open to non-degree students as a certificate program,

 subject to meeting the appropriate prerequisites.